Jenna O'Hea

-Jenna O'Hea (born 6 June 1987) is an Australian professional basketball player who currently plays for the Southside Flyers in the Women's National Basketball League (WNBL).
-O'Hea is also currently the captain of Australia's national team, the Opals.
+Jenna O'Hea (born 6 June 1987) is an Australian former professional basketball player and former captain of Australia's national team, the Opals.

 O'Hea was the captain of the Australian Women's basketball team (Opals) at the 2020 Tokyo Olympics.
 The Opals were eliminated after losing to the USA in the quarterfinals.

 Basketball career

 Junior Basketball

 O'Hea played for the Nunawading Spectres at junior level, and represented her home state of Victoria at the U16, U18 and U20 levels.
 She played for Victoria Metro in the Australian under-16 championships in 2001 and 2002, and at the Australian under-18 Championships in 2003.
 She also represented Victoria in netball at the U16 Championships in New Zealand.
 In 2003, O'Hea was awarded a scholarship with the Australian Institute of Sport (AIS), earning the Betty Watson Rookie of the Year Award.
 She had 19 caps with the Australian U19 Gems team in 2003, 2004 and 2005, and was a member of the team that won a gold medal in the Oceania World Qualification Series in 2004. but missed the World Championship through injury.
 She had 17 caps with the Australian U21 Sapphires, which she led in scoring at the 2007 World Championships in Russia, netting 132 points in eight games to average 16.5 per game which was also fourth best in the tournament.
 She averaged 5.3 rebounds and 3.4 assists per game.
 The team won the silver medal.